 How is Water.org different from other water and sanitation organizations?

 We’re not alone in our mission, which is a wonderful thing.
-It takes a village to solve a problem of this magnitude.
+It takes all kinds to solve a problem of this magnitude.
 But there are a few things that set us apart:

 - We see an end to this problem.
-The water and sanitation crisis isn’t waiting for a cure to be developed.
-We can and have been making progress for the past 25 years.
-We know that improvements can always be made, and we are determined to find the best solutions.
-We created our New Ventures Fund for this very reason - to make sure we aren’t just making strides against the water crisis, but accelerating it into extinction.
+We created our New Ventures Fund to make sure we aren’t just making strides against the water crisis, but accelerating it into extinction.

 Who founded Water.org?

 Co-founded by Gary White and Matt Damon, Water.org is a nonprofit organization that has transformed millions of lives in Africa, South Asia, and Central and South America by providing access to safe water and sanitation.
 Water.org traces its roots back to the founding of WaterPartners International in 1990.
 In July 2009, WaterPartners merged with H2O Africa, resulting in the launch of Water.org.

 Does Water.org do any post-project monitoring and evaluation?